A guide to buying Puerh – high-end edition

 If you want to learn more, please visit our website.

-After having bought more than 100 different high quality cakes and hundreds of samples (spending more than £50k in the process!)
-I’m here to report about how to identify and buy the higher end (T4 and even T5).
+After having bought more than 100 different high-quality cakes and hundreds of samples (spending more than £50k in the process!), I’m here to report on how to identify and buy the higher end (T4 and even T5).

 Reference pricing